Lily Ho Ngo Yee

-Lily Ho (何傲兒) is a Hong Kong actress from Hong Hong.
+Lily Ho (何傲兒) is a Hong Kong actress from Hong Kong.
 Ho is a Miss Hong Kong 2007 contestant and winner of Miss Tourism Ambassador.
 Ho is known for her role as Sammi in Pages of Treasures.

 Career

 In 2007.
 Ho was a contestant of Miss Hong Kong 2007, she won the Miss Tourism Ambassador special award but was not placed.
 In 2008, Ho began her acting career.
 She left TVB in 2015 after her contract ended.